NEW STUDENTS YOGA 101

-- Learning to care for your body
+- Learning to care for your body.

 WHAT TO WEAR & BRING

-- Please arrive 10-15 minutes early to give yourself time to check-in, change, relax and set up your practice space.
+- Please arrive 10-15 minutes early to give yourself time to check in, change, relax, and set up your practice space.

-You don’t need to be physically flexible to do yoga!
-(See our definition of Yoga above.)
-You only need to be mentally flexible and open to new possibilities.
-Just show up and focus on breathing, moving, and honoring where you are today.
-Every body is different.
-Come to learn about and develop yours!
+I’m not flexible.
+How can I do yoga?You don’t need to be flexible to do yoga!
+You only need to be open to new possibilities.
+Focus on breath and movement, and honor where you are today.
+Every individual body is different, so come learn about and develop yours.

-Initially, there is great benefit to completing 10-15 classes in 30 days.
-This will give you a solid physical and intellectual base from which to catapult your growth.
-For optimal results in gaining energy, decreasing stress and building a strong, pain-free body, consistency is the key.
-A practice of 2-3 days per week, if consistent, will transform the way you may think and feel about yourself and others.
+How often should I practice?If you’re new to practicing yoga (and/or to HOT Power Vinyasa Yoga), there is great benefit to completing 10-15 classes in 30 days.
+This will give you a solid physical and intellectual base from which to grow.
+Consistency is key when it comes to increasing energy, decreasing stress, and building a strong, pain-free body.
+Practicing 2-3 days per week—every week—will transform the way you think and feel about yourself and others.

 What do I wear?

-If you are new, try to set yourself up in the back of the studio so that you can follow the people in front and around you.
-If you need to take a break or get lost, just relax in child’s pose until you feel ready to proceed.
+Where should I set up my mat?If you are new, set your mat up in the back of the studio so you can follow the people in front of and around you.
+Seeing what’s possible in other bodies in the room is a great way to find inspiration to grow your own practice!
+If you get lost or need to take a break, just drop into child’s pose until you feel ready to proceed.

-You will need a yoga mat, towel and a bottle of water.
+What do I bring?You will need a yoga mat, towel, and a bottle of water.
 If you do not have these, no worries!
-If you mention that you read this, we’ll get you geared up for your first class free of charge.
+If you mention that you read this page, we’ll get you geared up for your first class free of charge.
 After that, we rent mats and towels.

-It is best to practice on a mostly empty stomach.
-Avoid heavy meals 2 hours before class.
-Foods appropriate for pre-class snacking include fruit, yogurt, or light energy bars.
+Can I eat before class?It is best to practice on a mostly empty stomach.
+Avoid heavy meals two hours before class, and stick to light snacks like fruit, yogurt, and/or energy bars.